richonguzman/LoRa_APRS_iGate/README.md

 2023.02.10 - First Beta (receiving LoRa Beacon/Packets and uploading to APRS-IS).
 2023.02.17 - Receiving Feed from APRS-IS.
 2023.03.01 - Tx Packet from APRS-IS to nearby LoRa Stations.
-2023.05.12 - Tx Packet from APRS-IS format Correction.
+2023.05.12 - Tx Packet from APRS-IS to LoRa-RF Correction.
 2023.05.19 - Saving Last-Heard Stations for validating Tx Responses
 __________________________________________